Main Content

 Frequently Asked Questions

+Point and Figure charts provide a road map that more clearly depicts that battle between supply and demand.
 It is a method for tracking the price of a security that has been around for over 100 years.
 The first person to record stock price movement was Charles Dow (Dow Jones Industrial Average) in the late 1800’s.
-At the start of the 20th century some astute investors noticed many of DOW’s chart patterns had a tendency to repeat themselves.
+At the start of the 20th century some astute investors noticed many of Dow’s chart patterns had a tendency to repeat themselves.
 The Point and Figure method of charting was developed as a logical, organized way of recording supply and demand.
-Point and Figure charts provide the investor with a road map that clearly depicts that battle between supply and demand.

 Why is following Supply and Demand so important?